SethRobinson/comfyui-workflow-to-api-converter-endpoint/README.md

 # ComfyUI Workflow Converter Endpoint

-Version: 1.2
+Version: 2.0 (Custom Node)

 ## Overview
-Adds a `/workflow/convert` endpoint to ComfyUI that converts non-API workflow formats to API format.
+A ComfyUI custom node that adds a `/workflow/convert` endpoint to convert non-API workflow formats to API format.
 The "Save (API)" client-end Javascript logic has been converted to python so it can run server-side.
+No manual server.py modifications needed!

 ## Features
 - Converts non-API workflows to the exact format produced by ComfyUI's "Save (API)" function
 - Uses ComfyUI's actual node registry for accurate conversion
-- Supports all nodes including custom nodes and extra nodes automatically
 - Properly handles both list and dictionary widget value formats
 - Preserves Unicode characters (Chinese, Japanese, emojis, etc.) correctly
-- Automatically filters out UI-only nodes (like Note nodes)
-- Returns just the node definitions (no wrapper), ready for the `/prompt` endpoint
+- Returns just the node definitions (no wrapper), ready for the `/prompt` endpoint, same as the original Export (API) option

 ## Disclaimer